-Principle 2.1 - Providing for future

-infrastructure in prescribed zones In most circumstances, 'special use' or 'special purpose' zones will not be required in LEPs to cater for current or proposed infrastructure.
-Most types of infrastructure development are permitted under the Infrastructure SEPP in a http://163.189.7.150/publicationsstatisticsforms/downloads/tr affic volume maps/traffic vol maps d11.html range of suitable 'prescribed zones'.
+Principle 2.1 - Providing for future infrastructure in prescribed zones http://163.189.7.150/publicationsstatisticsforms/downloads/tr affic volume maps/traffic vol maps d1.html range of suitable 'prescribed zones'.
 It is therefore not necessary to include these infrastructure types as permitted uses in the LEP zoning table-they are automatically permitted through the Infrastructure SEPP.